-- The developer needs to clearly stake or peg-out (survey) the areas affected by the mining/ construction/ development operations and dig representative trenches and if possible supply geological borehole data - 2.
-Fossils likely to occur are for example the fossil plants from the Vryheid Formation, these are present in the grey shale (or any other fossiliferous layer ranked as VERY HIGH or HIGH) or invertebrates from the Volksrust Formation (or any other fossiliferous layer). - 3.
-When clearing topsoil, subsoil or overburden and hard rock (outcrop) is found, the contractor needs to stop all work. - 4.
+- The developer needs to clearly stake or peg-out (survey) the areas affected by the mining (if applicable)/ construction/ development operations and dig representative trenches and if possible, supply geological borehole data. - 2.
+When clearing topsoil, subsoil or overburden and hard rock (outcrop) and a fossil is found, the contractor needs to stop all work. - 3.
 A Palaeobotanist / palaeontologist (contact SAHRIS for list) must then inspect the affected areas and trenches for fossiliferous outcrops / layers.
-The contractor / developer may be asked to move structures, and put the development on hold. - 5.
-If the palaeontologist / palaeobotanist is satisfied that no fossils will be destroyed or have removed the fossils, development and removing of the topsoil can continue. - After this process the same palaeontologist / palaeobotanist will have to inspect and offer advice through the Phase 2 Mitigation Process.
-Bedrock excavations for footings may expose, damage or destroy previously buried fossil material and must be inspected. - 7.
-When permission for the development is granted, the next layer can be removed, if this is part of a fossiliferous layer, then with the removal of each layer of sediment, the palaeontologist / palaeobotanist must do an investigation (a minimum of once a week).

-8. At this stage the palaeontologist / palaeobotanist in consultation with the developer / mining company must ensure that a further working protocol and schedule is in place.
+The contractor / developer may be asked to move structures, and put the development on hold. - 4.
+If the palaeontologist / palaeobotanist is satisfied that no fossils will be destroyed or have removed the fossils, development and removing of the topsoil can continue. - 5.
+After this process the same palaeontologist / palaeobotanist will have to inspect and offer advice through the Phase 2 Mitigation Process.
+Bedrock excavations for footings may expose, damage or destroy previously buried fossil material and must be inspected. - 6.
+When permission for the development is granted, the next layer can be removed, if this is part of a fossiliferous layer, then with the removal of each layer of sediment, the palaeontologist / palaeobotanist must do an investigation (a minimum of once a week). - 7.
+At this stage the palaeontologist / palaeobotanist in consultation with the developer / mining company (if applicable) must ensure that a further working protocol and schedule is in place.
 Onsite training should take place, followed by an annual visit by the palaeontologist / palaeobotanist.

-Fossil excavation if necessary during Phase 2:
+Fossil excavation when necessary during Phase 2: